Dotsian/DexScript/README.md

 ## Guide

-If you want information on how to install, update, and use DexScript, check out the [DexScript official guide](https://github.com/Dotsian/DexScript/wiki).
+If you want information on installing, updating, and using DexScript, check out the [DexScript official guide](https://github.com/Dotsian/DexScript/wiki).

 > Written by DotZZ <br>
-> DexScript Version: 0.2.1
+> DexScript Version: 0.2.2